 The overall value of the industry, according to Online Advertising Market Research, reached $220.38 billion by the end of 2019.
-This means only one thing - there is plenty of fish in the sea for the supply and demand partners who want to start an ad network, set up DSP or other programmatic solutions.
+This means only one thing - there is plenty of fish in the sea for the supply and demand partners who want to start an ad network, set up DSP, or ad servers.
 Today, even the smallest businesses that want to capitalize on their own advertising model can make money in narrow programmatic digital ad niches.

 In order to start your own ad network, it is important to find out the basic principles of ad network operation.
 Advertising network collects and aggregates information from publishers who are interested in selling their advertising space and transfers it to the potential buyers (advertisers).
 When all details of the transaction are specified, the advertisement is transmitted from the network server to the website.
 Same way as ad exchanges, ad networks can be connected to the demand-side platform(DSP), supply-side platform (SSP), data management platforms, and analytics systems.
 However, there are certain differences between ad network vs ad exchange, which mostly comes down to inventory management and competition rules.